 Multiple-choice sample items can be found on the state Web site under Accountability and Assessments and clicking on the Test Support link.

-States and districts will be required to follow new standards in collecting individual-level ethnicity and race data and in reporting aggregated data to the U.S. Department of Education (USDE) for the 2010 – 2011 school year.
-The new standards separate ethnicity and race into two categories.
+States and districts are required to follow the standards in collecting individual-level ethnicity and race data and in reporting aggregated data to the U.S. Department of Education (USDE).
+The standards separate ethnicity and race into two categories.
 A two-part question is mandatory, with the ethnicity part asked first.

 Only one bubble needs to be marked to reflect the NFAY level of the student.

-A full academic year for both Grades 3-8 and End-of-Instruction is a student who has been continuously enrolled beginning within the first 10 days of the school year and has not experienced an enrollment lapse of 10 or more days.
+A full academic year for both Grades 3-8 and End-of-Instruction is a student who has been continuously enrolled beginning within the first 10 days of the school year and has not experienced an enrollment lapse (dropped from the district enrollment) of 10 or more consecutive school days.
 An updated FAY/NFAY Flowchart is available on the SDE Web site.

 This applies if a student from outside of your district has been placed by state or court order in a facility within your district.
-These students will receive an individual Parent/Student Report of their scores and will appear on class/school lists.
+When tested by your district, these students will receive an individual Parent/Student Report of their scores and will appear on class/school lists.
 However, their scores will not be summarized and reported with the class, school, or district.
 Instead, they will be placed within a ―virtual district at the state level, and the state will be accountable.